Nexmo/stitch-js-quickstart/docs/2-inviting-members.md

 # Getting Started with the Nexmo Conversation JS SDK

-In this getting started guide we'll demonstrate how to add users to the simple conversation app we built.
+In this getting started guide we'll cover creating a second user and inviting them to the Conversation we created in the [simple conversation](1-simple-conversation.md) getting started guide.
+From there we'll list the conversations that are available to the user and upon receiving an invite to new conversations we'll automatically join them.

 ## Concepts

 This guide will introduce you to the following concepts.

 * **Invites** - you can invite users to a conversation
-* **Application Events** - events that fire on an Application, before you are a Member of a Conversation
+* **Application Events** - `member:invited` events that fire on an Application, before you are a Member of a Conversation
-* **Conversation Events** - events that fire on an Conversation, after you are a Member
+* **Conversation Events** - `member:joined` and `text` events that fire on an Conversation, after you are a Member

 ## Before you being